WELCOME TO BPSI’S ACADEMIC AFFILIATIONS PROGRAM

 - Consultative programs enhance teaching programs at several other training sites, including the Tufts Department of Psychiatry and the Harvard South Shore Psychiatry Residency at Brockton VA Medical Center.

-- At the Center for Multidisciplinary Psychoanalytic Studies (COMPASS), our Division of Academic Affiliation and Research works with accomplished scholars, students at every level, and colleges and universities where the application of psychoanalytic concepts enriches studies in the arts and sciences.
+- At the Center for Multidisciplinary Psychoanalytic Studies (COMPASS), our Division of Interdisciplinary Psychoanalysis works with accomplished scholars, students at every level, and colleges and universities where the application of psychoanalytic concepts enriches studies in the arts and sciences.
 These lines of communication enrich both sides of the dialogue: We apply insights from psychoanalysis to a wide range of contemporary thought, just as we bring concepts emerging in other disciplines into our constantly evolving psychoanalytic discourse.
 These programs are identified as COMPASS programs in the calendar when viewing the calendar agenda format, or in orange when viewing the calendar layout.

 We invite your attention to our programs, at BPSI and elsewhere, where faculty of BPSI and allied institutions contribute to further understanding the psychodynamic dimensions of clinical work as well as studies in the humanities, arts and sciences.